rollyourown-xyz/ryo-website-content/content/collaborate/website_design/index.md

 draft: true
 ---

+[**NOTE: This page will be published only when the theme repository is made public**]

-Our website theme is managed from [our Gitea server repository](https://git.rollyourown.xyz/ryo-website/hugo-content).
+Our website theme is managed from our own Git server repository.
 Therefore, collaboration on the design of our website follows a similar pattern to collaborating on the code of our projects and modules.
 Your collaboration on improving the design will be much appreciated.

 <!--more-->